mxxptian/DANDELION/README.md

 **Description**

-`DANDELION` is a statistical framework designed to identify candidate *disease-proximal genes* by integrating whole-exome sequencing (WES) and eQTL data.
-It quantifies the relationship between distal and proximal genes through trans-association p-values, combines them with gene–trait association evidence, and outputs a ranked set of significant gene pairs that may mediate disease risk.
+`DANDELION` identifies disease-proximal genes (DPGs) that mediate the effects of disease-associated loci on disease risk.
+It models DPGs as mediators and trans regulatory targets of disease associated loci, which is named as disease distal genes (Figure below).
+Using a causal mediation framework, it integrate gene effects on disease obtained from burden tests of whole-exome sequencing (WES) and trans regulatory signals in disease-relevant tissues and cell types.
+In the R function and examples below, disease distal genes (trans regulators) are denoted as gene1, while disease proximal genes ( mediators and trans regulation targets) are denoted as gene2.

 For clarity, disease *distal genes* (putative regulatory genes) are denoted as **gene1**, while *proximal genes* (potential mediators) are denoted as **gene2** within the function.